Programming a Public Mediascape

 Both Anderson and Appadurai give much more importance to the act of textual consumption over what is being consumed, or the means by which consumption is made possible.
 The emphasis of this paper is the latter, but I also want to stress the significance of “news items.”
 The somewhat McLuhanistic notion that prioritizes the medium of consumption over the content being consumed [17] is largely true also in the case of postwar Japanese cinema.
 Yet, as I will show later, cinematic form, fiction film, and the news shared the space within certain discourses created by the media.
 Although cinema was not a new medium in 1950s Japan, presentations of new films in tandem with the news helped manifest in postwar Japan a new sense of a democratic and capitalistic “public sphere,” similar to the way Jürgen Habermas argues took shape with the mass traffic of newspapers in Europe and North America.
 [18]

+As Roger Hagedorn points out, newspapers, albeit mainly a vehicle for spreading factual information (in addition to commentary on such facts), had a crucial part in popularizing fiction as a commodity that circulates among large populations.
+Hagedorn argues that specifically serialization of stories on newspapers meant to promote the (new) medium in which they appear (newspapers).
 [19] In other words, in order to promote a new medium, or to sustain its emerging popularity, editors used fictional forms of continuous attraction.
 Then, as today, distributers were the force responsible for sustaining the wide-spread availability of a medium, or its continuous flow.
 Stuart Hall discussed such nexuses between production and circulation in his groundbreaking essay “Encoding and Decoding in the Television Discourse,” in which he also lays out the notion of “flow” as an inherent feature of one medium: television.
+[20] More than the content itself, he elucidates, is the fact that a given medium enables new forms of experiences within a specific socio-cultural situation.

 Rather than “flow,” Bruno Latour uses the word “network” to describe the way socio-cultural imagery is formed.
 With this concept he expresses three main features: